 Our return rate on these and all other Reconyx cameras is virtually non-existent.

 Picture Trigger & Recovery Speed: 0.20 s. / 1.12 s. | Video Trigger & Recovery Speed: None | Detection Range: 60 ft.

 As with all Reconyx cameras, the detection circuit on the HC550 is the best on the market.
 The trigger time is a scorching 0.207 seconds and the camera recovers right at 1 second.
 In other words, this camera will take pictures on an animal every second as long as it is moving in front of the camera.

-The detection range is 60- 80 ft, (this can vary based on ambient temperature) and the detection zone is slightly less then the field of view.
+The detection range is 60 ft. and the detection zone is slightly less than the field of view.
 Overall, this detection circuit is top-notch and will result in the maximum number of photos being taken at the given camera trap station.

 Photo resolution: 3.1 mpxl | Video Resolution: None | Flash Type: White LED

 As with any camera, we give you our opinion of the photos, but your needs are different than ours.
 If you disagree with our rating of the photos, the sample photos on the right will help you decipher the quality for yourself.

 For years, Reconyx photos have been some of our favorite for overall photo quality.
 The HC550's day photos have vivid color but we have noticed more blur in day photos then we have ever noted in the HC500 or HC600.

 The night photos, to be quite honest, are disappointing.
 The 25-foot flash range rating we gave the camera is really only if the animal is in the center of the photo.
 On the edges of the photo, the flash range might be closer to 15 feet.